Localisation in quasiperiodic chains: a theory based on convergence of local propagators: Self-consistent theory

 \section{Self-consistent theory}

 In the previous section, truncation of the continued fraction was enacted by setting the terminal $S_\ell$ to zero, and analysing its convergence as a function of truncation order $\ell$.
-An alternative approach~\cite{duthie2020selfconsistent} is to assign a typical value to the terminal self-energy $S_\ell\rightarrow -i\deltat$, and analyse the series self-consistently.
+An alternative approach is to assign a typical value to the terminal self-energy $S_\ell\rightarrow -i\deltat$, and analyse the series self-consistently.
 This amounts to having a continued fraction for $\Delta_0$ which depends on all the quasiperiodic site energies up to site $\ell$, together with $\deltat$ on site $\ell$.
 Compiling statistics over $\phi$, one thus obtains a distribution of $\Delta_0$, $P_\Delta(\Delta_0,\deltat)$, which depends parametrically on $\deltat$.
 Self-consistency is then imposed by requiring that $\deltat$ obtained from this distribution is equal to the parametric $\deltat$, \eq{ \log\deltat = \int d\Delta_0^{\pd}~P_\Delta^{\pd}(\Delta_0^{\pd},\deltat)\log\Delta_0^{\pd}. } This constitutes a self-consistent analysis at order $\ell$.
 One can analogously construct a similar self-consistent framework for $\yt$.
 In Ref.~\cite{duthie2020selfconsistent} we analysed the self-consistent theory at leading order $(\ell=1)$; resulting, for the models specified in Sec.~\ref{sec:models}, in analytical results for mobility edges and phase diagrams that are in very good agreement with previous results.
-Here by contrast, our focus will be on the higher-order theories.
+Here, by contrast, our focus will be on higher-order theories, and in particular how their convergence is dictated by the convergence of the underlying CF.

 First, however, we point out briefly that self-consistency imposed separately in the extended and localised phases breaks down at the same point in the $(V,\omega)$-plane, demonstrating a consistent critical point/mobility edge within the theory.
 In terms of the series in Eqs.~\eqref{eq:Delta0-series} and \eqref{eq:y0series}, one obtains respectively \eq{